Berlin - Wagner Festival: May 6 - 14, 2019

-Our several excursions will focus on the incomparable museums within the central city of Berlin: the peerless European masters of the Gemäldegalerie (‘Painting Gallery’) and the celebrated antiquities of the Bode Museum on Museum Island, as well as an introductory tour of the major districts of the city.
-To visit Berlin ‘after The Wall’ is a revelation.
-Every traveler should discover the thrill of walking through the Brandenburg Gate and onto ‘Unter den Linden’ Boulevard – past where The Wall formerly blocked all passage.
+Since the reunification of Germany in l989, Berlin has truly emerged as Europe’s most active cultural capital.
+Countless articles in travel and news journals continue to emphasize the massive reconstruction transforming the city.
+With our busy schedule of performances, we have left ample free time for you to experience many other highlights of Berlin’s on your own.
+To visit Berlin is a revelation.
+Every traveler should discover the thrill of walking along ‘Unter den Linden’ Boulevard – past where The Wall formerly blocked all passage.
 The survival, reconstruction and final reunion of Berlin add a moving chapter to modern political history, now reinforced by the return of the nation’s government to the Reichstag and other major sites reflecting the city’s turbulent 20th century upheaval.

-Accommodations for a six nights with an elaborate buffet breakfast at the Bristol Kempinski Hotel.
+Accommodations for seven nights with an elaborate buffet breakfast at the venerable Bristol Hotel.
 Combining old-world appointments and personal service with renovated furnishings, the Kempinski is a famous landmark and meeting place in Berlin.
 Located on the corner of the throbbing Kurfürstendamm adjacent to the city’s prime shopping area, the Kempinski features an indoor swimming pool and health club (complimentary for hotel guests) and several excellent restaurants.
-The gourmet Grill Room remains open for late suppers after the opera, and the convenient Eck Café on the corner offers convenient snacks and all-day dining.
-All of our rooms are confirmed in the hotel’s Deluxe category.
+The gourmet Grill Room remains open for late suppers after the opera, and the convenient Café on the corner offers convenient snacks and all-day dining.
+All of our rooms are confirmed in the hotel’s preferred Executive category.

 Prices Per Person (Air Fare not Included)